latex3/tagging-project/documentation/wtpdf/full.md

 ### Chatgpt

-ChatGPT generated Markdown plus LaTeX, then rendered in github markdown preview with mathjax rendering the tex fragments and supplying its conversion to MathML to MathCat, Document read by nvda+Foxit.
-Note some of the text has been abreviated by ChatGPT.
+ChatGPT generated Markdown plus LaTeX from the untagged PDF.

+Rendered in github markdown preview with MathJax rendering the TeX fragments and supplying its conversion to MathML to MathCat.
+The resulting document then read by Foxit+nvda.
+Note some of the text has been abbreviated by ChatGPT.

 <!-- t2 full chatgpt-->
 {% include youtube.html id="_dXtOUk6NWg" width="medium"%}